hackboyMcHack/bronco/index.md

 ## What?

 This Android app lets you set custom max speed on a CBY bike (all models) or remove speed restriction completely.
-Tested on firmware `4.10.0`.
+Tested on firmwares `4.10.0` to `4.10.9` but should work on all of them.

 ## Where?